-Adjunct faculty receive an email letter that incorporates the class taught, rate of pay, and contact hours.
-All adjunct faculty are invited to a new faculty orientation that reviews policies, duties, responsibilities, and other information contained in the CCS faculty handbook.
-The handbook is available on Blackboard.
+Adjunct instructors receive an email letter that incorporates the class taught, rate of pay, and contact hours.
+All adjunct instructors are invited to a new faculty orientation that reviews policies, duties, responsibilities, and other information contained in the CCS Faculty Handbook.

 CCS Alumni Teaching at the College

-In order to ensure that an individual has developed the appropriate background and skill to qualify as an instructor, a graduate of the College for Creative Studies may be hired as an adjunct faculty member only after having three years of direct or related work experience.
+In order to ensure that an individual has developed the appropriate background and skill to qualify as an instructor, a graduate of the College for Creative Studies may be hired as an adjunct instructor only after having three years of direct or related work experience.

 Administrative Staff Teaching at the College

-Administrative staff may, from time to time, teach classes in the degree, Pre-College and Continuing Education, and Community Arts Partnerships Programs.
+Administrative staff may, from time to time, teach classes in the degree, Pre-College and Continuing Studies, and Community Arts Partnerships programs.
 Administrative staff may teach classes in these programs providing the classes do not interfere with their primary responsibilities and scheduled work times.
 Administrative staff may not teach any classes scheduled prior to 4:00 p.m.
-Monday through Friday unless otherwise approved by the appropriate Dean or the Associate Provost.
+Monday through Friday unless otherwise approved by their supervisor, appropriate Dean (if applicable), or the Dean of Academic Affairs (if applicable).